 Granville Park Conservation Area

-The Council’s Heritage and Environment Section is currently undertaking a review of Granville Park Conservation Area as part of a rolling programme of appraisal work throughout the Borough.
+The Council’s Heritage and Environment Section has recently undertaken a review of Granville Park Conservation Area as part of a rolling programme of appraisal work throughout the borough.

 Two documents – an Appraisal and a Design Guide were approved by Cabinet on 13 June 2017, following a period of public consultation.
 The revised character appraisal sets out the historic context of the area, identifies key buildings and features that make it special, and looks at how it can best be managed.
 A Design Guide for the Granville Park Conservation Area has also been produced to accompany the appraisal.
 This provides advice for residents in relation to alterations and extensions to properties as well as works within the wider site.
 Copies of these documents can be downloaded through the links below:

 - Granville Park Conservation Area Appraisal (PDF 11mb)

 - Granville Park Conservation Area Design Guide (PDF 1mb)

 Two recommendations in relation to the Granville Park Conservation Area were also approved by Cabinet on 13 June 2017.
 These were: